Introduction to Literary Studies CLIL 1 3301-L1ILS-CLIL1

 Assessment criteria

-Final grade is based on the submission of academic essays (3-5) and on other forms of assessment (e.g. written tests, active participation, presentations) specific to the curriculum.
+The final grade is based on the submission of academic essays (3–5) and on other forms of assessment specific to the curriculum (e.g. written tests, assessment of short written and oral tasks completed during classes, presentations).
 The final grade also includes a language component, which accounts for 25% of the overall assessment.
-This component evaluates the use of varied and precise vocabulary, diverse and accurate sentence structures, grammatical correctness, spelling, punctuation, pronunciation, coherence and cohesion in speech and writing.
+This component evaluates the use of varied and precise vocabulary, diverse and accurate sentence structures, grammatical correctness, spelling, punctuation, pronunciation, as well as coherence and cohesion in both spoken and written work.

 -- written assignments and tests (verification of outcomes: W, U)

--- oral contributions (verification of outcomes: W, U, K)
+-- assessment of the relevance, accuracy, coherence, and correctness of oral answers to assigned topics (verification of outcomes: W, U, K)

--- carrying out tasks during classes (verification of outcomes: W, U, K)
+-- assessment of short written and oral tasks completed during classes (verification of outcomes: W, U, K)

 No more than three absences are allowed.